How to reduce the bounce rate on your B2B homepage

 Content doesn’t match what the user was expecting

 When a user types something into a search engine like Google, the search engine will attempt to bring back relevant results based on that user’s search intent.
 When a user clicks a link, they expect to be met with the content they were looking for.
 However, if when they arrive on the page and the messaging is completely different, it will only frustrate that user and they will go to another website instead.
+If they are landing on, and then immediately leaving, your page, this means a higher bounce rate.

 Fix: Make sure that the messaging on the page matches the messaging a user has seen in the search engine results, your social media messages, adverts etc. and be sure to use the same or similar language.